daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 - CCP Falcon
 - Celeste Taylor

+>**Note:** You can find additional character names over in the [EVE Online Forums](https://forums.eveonline.com/default.aspx?g=topics&f=258).

 ![](/images/blog/Screenshot 2015-07-15 14.05.53.png)

 Or better yet, download this MongoDB file dump that contains over 4000 characters and import it into your database.
 Please ignore "duplicate key errors" if you have already added some of the characters earlier.

 - [<i class="fa fa-cloud-download"></i> newedenfaces.bson](https://dl.dropboxusercontent.com/u/14131013/newedenfaces.bson)

-And then run this command to import the *characters* collection into MongoDB:
+In Terminal, navigate to where this file has been downloaded, then run the following command to import the characters into MongoDB:

 ```bash
 $ mongorestore newedenfaces.bson -d nef -c characters